Table of Contents

 Fine-grained Informal Judges

 Traditional evaluation methods fall short in this setting: expert annotation is accurate but prohibitively labor-intensive, while automated techniques such as string matching or value equivalence fail to capture step-by-step correctness—an essential aspect of inequality problem solving.
 To evaluate the correctness of IneqMath solutions, we propose a fine-grained LLM-as-judge framework, consisting of a final-answer judge for verifying the predicted answer and four specialized step-wise judges targeting common reasoning flaws.
 A solution is deemed correct overall only if it passes all five judges.
-As shown in the following table and confusion matrix, these judges achieve strong alignment with human annotations (F1 = 0.93), providing a scalable yet reliable alternative to manual evaluation.

 Model Search